Fish and Fisheries

 Since Specialization

-This network shows the specialization of papers published in Fish and Fisheries.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Fish and Fisheries.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Fish and Fisheries.

 Countries where authors publish in Fish and Fisheries